99designs/clouddetect/README.md

 Go package to determine if an IP address resolves to one of the major cloud providers.
 Helpful for risk-scoring potential bot traffic in conjunction with other signals such as User Agent.

+Currently the library consumes the published IP ranges from Amazon, Google, and Microsoft.

 ## API usage

 ```